-In the of our Reinventing Agile sequence, we introduced five pitfalls that threaten every large-scale agile transition.
+In the first article of our Reinventing Agile sequence, we introduced five pitfalls that threaten every large-scale agile transition.
 In this instalment, we will zoom in on the one-size-fits-all mentality that often sabotages these transformations.

 Remarkably, large-scale Agile transformations are often dogmatic waterfall projects implementing 'the' one-size-fits-all agile methodology.
 This approach negates the core of what Agile embodies: Quickly responding to change, delivering incremental work, and increasing autonomy by decentralising decision-making.